VinGarcia/ksql/README.md

 - Less time spent learning (few methods to learn)
 - Less time spent testing (helper tools made to help you)
-- less time spent debugging (simple apis are easier to debug)
+- Less time spent debugging (simple apis are easier to debug)
 - and less time reading & understanding the code

 ### Kiss Interface

-The current interface is as follows and we plan to keep it with as little functions as possible, so don't expect many additions:
+The current interface is as follows and we plan on keeping it with as little functions as possible, so don't expect many additions:

 ```go